OpenAdvertisingProtocol/OpenAdvertisingProtocol/model/docs/README.md

-OpenAdvertisingProtocol
+Open Advertising Protocol Model Documentation
 =======================

-This is the main repository for the Open Advertising Protocol.
+This is where we post the documentation for the Open Advertising Protocol's Model